AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/crons-blocked-running-missing-opache-settings.md

 ---
-title: Cron stops due to misconfigured or missing OpCache settings Adobe Commerce
+title: Cron stops due to misconfigured or missing OpCache settings
 description: This article provides a solution for when crons stop working due to misconfigured or missing OpCache settings Adobe Commerce.
 ---